rackerlabs/support-how-to/content/cloud-servers/grant-sudo-access-in-debian-and-the-ubuntu-operating system.md

 ### Grant sudo or administrative permissions in Debian or the Ubuntu operating system

-The following methods can be used to grant a user sudo-level permissions on a default Debian or Ubuntu operating system.
+The following methods can be used to grant an existing user sudo-level permissions on a default Debian or Ubuntu operating system.

 On a server with Debian or the Ubuntu operating system, the default group **admin** has sudo